Lambda-3/Graphene/README.md

 ### Docker-Compose

-Create a new config file:
+Create a new config file and adjust your settings:

 	touch conf/graphene.conf